Kubakowski/Shortcut-Docker/README.md

 # Capstone-Group-1
-A WIP app for Capstone
+A WIP Shortcut Dock Desktop App for Capstone